📞 +255 742 119 753 ✉️ tours@resilienceexpedition.com

 Best time to climb

-Jan – Feb Dry & cold Excellent Moderate Standard
+Jan – Feb Dry & cold Excellent Firm, clear forest paths Low

-Mar – May Long rains Poor – avoid Low Discounted
+Mar – May Long rains Possible Muddy — waterproof gear essential Minimal

-Jun – Oct Dry (peak season) Excellent High Peak
+Jun – Oct Dry (peak) Excellent Dry, firm, ideal conditions Moderate–High

 Frequently asked questions

-• Yes.
-Resilience Expedition is a registered KPAP (Kilimanjaro Porters Assistance Project) partner.
-All porters receive wages above the KPAP fair wage standard, are provided with appropriate clothing and equipment, are never overloaded beyond TANAPA weight limits, and are covered by health and accident insurance.
-Porter welfare is non-negotiable for us.
+• Yes, without exception.
+Resilience Expeditions is a registered KPAP (Kilimanjaro Porters Assistance Project) partner.
+All porters receive wages above the KPAP fair wage standard, are never loaded beyond TANAPA's 20 kg limit, receive appropriate cold-weather clothing and equipment, are covered by health and accident insurance, and receive sufficient food.
+Porter welfare is non-negotiable on every climb we run.